 ALLEGRA Learning Solutions, LLC is approved by the National Certification Board for Therapeutic Massage & Bodywork (NCBTMB) as a continuing education Approved Provider.
 (Provider Number 451562-11)

 Child abuse is a national and international issue that has serious long-term consequences for the child and the community.
+A social problem that has existed for thousands of years, child abuse in all its forms first became a topic of national interest in the 1960s with the advocacy of Henry Kempe, founder of the Society for the Prevention of Cruelty to Animals.
 Today, there is a system of laws in all 50 states that now define what constitutes abuse and neglect and who is mandated to report abuse.

-The goal/outcome of this course is for the learner to describe the types of abuse; signs, symptoms, and risk factors of abuse; and pertinent elements of the laws impacting mandatory reporting of abuse and neglect.
+The prevention of child maltreatment, particularly the reduction of abusive injuries and their consequences, is an important public health concern.
 Even when they do not result in death, serious traumatic brain injuries in children have profound lifetime consequences.
-In the United States, child abuse is the third leading cause of all head injuries, and its prevention and treatment present a challenge to health care providers.
-The goal/outcome of this course is for the learner to describe PAHT (also called "shaken baby syndrome"), including the epidemiology, risk factors, physical signs and symptoms, diagnosis and treatment, and prevention strategies.
+The crime of pediatric abusive head trauma (PAHT) is a preventable and severe form of child abuse.
+In the United States, child abuse is the third leading cause of all head injuries, and its prevention and treatment present a challenge to healthcare providers.

 Rape or sexual assault can happen to anyone, regardless of age, gender, race, sexual orientation, or socioeconomic status.
-These forms of sexual violence are among the most underreported crimes in both the United States and the world due to the intensely difficult nature of the crimes.
-The goal/outcome of this course is for the learner to discuss the impact of sexual assault on the victim, describe risk factors and types of perpetrators, and explain key factors in the effective assessment and treatment of the sexual assault victim.
+These forms of sexual violence are among the most underreported crimes in both the United States and the world because of the intensely difficult nature of the crimes.
+Understanding the various forms of sexual violence, the concept of consent, and the short- and long-term impacts of sexual assault on individuals, families, and communities is essential to preventing this form of violence.

 There are no prerequisites to take this course.

 Instructional Material Requirements:

 The instructional materials required for this course are included in enrollment and will be available online.